 Carrying a hydration bladder in your day bag is an easy way to ensure your family always has plentiful water.
 Just make sure you fill it with bottled water – you can often find 1-gallon jugs of water at the 7-11.

 There is an old adage about what food to eat while traveling to countries like Thailand, “If you can’t cook, boil or peel it, don’t eat it”.
-To help your child get more familiar vegetables into their diet, bring a vegetable peeler with you – seriously, you’ll appreciate having one.
+To help your child get more familiar vegetables into their diet, bring a vegetable peeler with you on your Thailand family vacation.
+Seriously… you’ll appreciate having one.

 Having a vegetable peeler allows you to buy carrots, cucumbers, etc. for your kids at the local food markets.
-Without one, your kids won’t be eating many vegetables at all in Thailand (if they are eating Thai food).
+Without one, your kids won’t be eating many vegetables at all in Thailand.

 We mentioned our favorite Asian cookbook earlier; it’s one of the most used cookbooks in our house.
 We frequently make kid-friendly Thai dishes from it such as Pad Thai and Cashew Chicken.
 As our kids get older, they are more and more adventurous with food.
 Even our picky-eater is giving many of these dishes a try.